 - a licensed image company eg; iStock/Getty images, AUSSTOCK, Shutterstock, Stocksy - obtained by a Barnardos photo shoot (with all permission forms collected and filed at Barnardos) - or supplied by a Barnardos staff member from their own photographic device.
-We do not distribute our purchased images to third parties and the image gallery is managed by the Design team centrally from head office. - Sensitive licenses must be purchased where applicable if representing the model as 'abused'. - When using stock images the following line must be included in the legals:
+We do not distribute our purchased images to third parties and the image gallery is managed by the Design team centrally from head office. - Sensitive licenses must be purchased where applicable if representing the model as 'abused' and when doing so the following disclaimer must be used: